Previous tools: Microsoft excel

 Now that Jones and Shaw are up to speed and seeing the value of Bridgit Bench, their next step is to begin involving their larger team.
 “At this point, what I need to do is bring more of our people into the mix of utilizing Bridgit Bench,” explains Jones.

-Involving more of their team will allow WCS to continue to drive operational efficiencies and keep everyone pulling in the same direction in regards to their resource strategy moving forward.
-By using custom permission groups, WCS will be able to not only control organizational transparency, but will also help keep their team engaged by allowing them to contribute to overall company goals.
+Involving more of their team will allow WCS to continue to drive operational efficiencies and keep everyone pulling in the same direction in regard to their resource strategy moving forward.
+By using custom permission groups, WCS will be able to not only control organizational transparency but will also help keep their team engaged by allowing them to contribute to overall company goals.